Lazy Eyes (Amblyopia)

 What Causes Lazy Eye or Amblyopia?

 Lazy eye (amblyopia) is due to incomplete visual development within the brain.
 The human brain requires visual stimulation to develop fully.
-Anything that interferes with clear vision in either eye between birth to 8 years of age can cause amblyopia.
-Common causes include presence of high amount of long or short-sightedness, squints (‘cross eye’), or anything blocking the vision of one eye (eg. droopy eye lid, childhood cataract).
-Lazy eye (amblyopia) normally only affects one eye, but if both eyes are deprived of a good, clear visual images for sustained periods, the condition can arise in both eyes.
-Early diagnosis increases the chance of successful treatment, as after the age of 8 years, visual impairment may become permanent.
+Anything that interferes with a clear vision in either eye between birth to 8 years of age can cause amblyopia.
+Common causes include the presence of a high amount of long or short-sightedness, squints (‘cross-eye’), or anything blocking the vision of one eye (eg. droopy eyelid, childhood cataract).
+Lazy eye (amblyopia) normally only affects one eye, but if both eyes are deprived of good, clear visual images for sustained periods, the condition can arise in both eyes.
+Early diagnosis increases the chance of successful treatment, as, after the age of 8 years, visual impairment may become permanent.
 Conversely, if a child does not have amblyopia by age 8 years, then he/she is unlikely to develop it.

 How is lazy eye diagnosed?

 One needs to have his eyes checked by an eye doctor.
 A refraction is done to see if spectacles can help improve the vision.
 If the vision cannot be improved with spectacles, the doctor will look for conditions that lead to poor vision, eg cornea scar, cataract or retina problems.
 Consult an eye doctor if you think you or your child may have lazy eye.
 The condition is easily diagnosed.

 What Kinds of Treatments are Available for Lazy Eye (Amblyopia) for Children?